erdinc09/antlr-refguide/README.md

 I've applied the updates of lukekras from [def-antlr4-ref-code](https://github.com/lukekras/def-antlr4-ref-code).

+This repo is mavenized project of the code.

 I've simply read the book, downloaded the code, and run the examples (using Antlr 4.9.2).
-This repo is the result of the corrections to the code for the above versions of antler.
+This repo is the result of the corrections which needed for mavenized project.

-This repo is mavenized project of the code.

 ## build

-Just `mvn compile` in root (`antlr-refguide` directory, containing pom file) directory.
+Just `mvn clean compile` in root (`antlr-refguide` directory, containing pom file) directory.

 ## As a bonus, some useful links: